Tips for Establishing a Credit Policy That Works

 Checklist: For a Complete Picture of a Credit Applicant

-The credit policy should state the required information your company collects as part of the application.
+The credit policy should state the required information your company collects in the credit application.
 You’ll want to make sure you’re capturing all the data needed to provide a complete picture of the applicant to help you make the most informed business credit decision and provide the best possible terms.
 Remember, even if the applicant can’t provide everything, you can still extend credit, as long as the terms comply with the credit policy and corporate risk tolerances.

 A Brighter Future